-If you are installing a drive in bay 6, hold the drive with the connector side up before you slide it into the bay.
+5. If you are installing a drive in bay 6, turn the drive upside down before you slide it into the bay.
+This ensures that the drive connector will align with and attach properly to the cable connector.

 If the server comes with a drive installed in bay 6, two screws are attached to each side of the drive assembly.
 Therefore, if you remove a drive from bay 6 and install another drive in that bay, use the screws that come with the preinstalled drive.